-Zell am See Ski Resort Guide & Reviews Ski Area, Apres-Ski, Accommodation, Spa & Wellness, Other Activities
+Zell am See Ski Resort Guide & Reviews Ski Area, Apres-Ski, Things to See & Do in Zell am See

 Ski holidays in Zell am See - a medieval town on the shores of lake Zell and linked to Kaprun a few km away by free shuttle bus.
 Zell is a very popular all year round resort and the infrastructure is first class.
 Kaprun is a little smaller but still has plenty of shops, bars and restaurants to sample after a hard day on the mountains.